willpfigueiredo/CrosswordPuzzle/README.md

 Crossword puzzle solver

-	It takes a crossword char matrix, a list of words and fit the words into the word spaces of the matrix
+	It solves a crossword puzzle by taking a crossword char matrix, a list of words and fitting the words into the word spaces of the matrix